 If a company wants to show ads during the stream, poor quality could undoubtedly affect that strategy.
 For instance, if customers leave in under 90 seconds, they won’t get to see ads.
 Online streaming statistics further show that one in six customers would switch to another service if they had a more adequate live option.

-This number is set to reach over 3.1 billion by 2023.
+This number is set to reach over 3.48 billion by 2023.
 The main driver behind this is for sure the improvement in mobile connectivity.
 To clarify, the broadband enhancements have raised the bar for the viewing experience.
 The streaming in the US and Canada, for example, is at a pretty high level.
-For instance, 28% of Canadians and Americans own Smart TV, the most popular streaming device.
-Similarly, a lot of them own Roku Streaming Player.
 Further, the most popular apps with video content in the US were Netflix, YouTube, and IMDB.

-This category includes YouTube viewers, and in general, surpasses the runner-up, Facebook, by more than double the amount.
-If we look at video streaming industry statistics for 2020, we will notice that YouTube alone had over 200 million viewers in the US.
+If we look at video streaming industry statistics, we will notice that YouTube alone has over 126 million unique monthly viewers.
 Considering its free content and this number of users, it’s most interesting to younger viewers.
 For example, over 77% of US users between 15 and 35 have accessed YouTube.
-However, the platform has quite an impressive reach among those up to 55 and over those over 56 years old (70% and 67%, respectively).

 This is twice as much as back in 2015.
 For reference, back then, only 34% of teenagers watched videos online.
 Likewise, the number of tweens watching online videos boomed as well.
 For instance, it rose from 24% in 2015 to 56% in 2019.
 But it’s no wonder, considering that many young people receive their first smartphones much earlier lately.
 By the age of 12, in 2019, around 69% of them got one, marking a 41% increase from 2015.